bwassef2/AE370/README.md

 ## Files

 The repository includes a Jupyter notebook containing all code, simulations, and figures.
 The technical report, compiled from LaTeX, is provided as a PDF.
+All images from simulations can be found in `images`.

 ## Contributions